Table of Contents

 - Oes3 wine, coffee & food – This is our favorite restaurant.
 It is located in the Santa Catalina district.
 We ate very well!
-Well, I admit that on the photo the dishes are not really tasty, but I assure you that it was delicious.
-One plate is about sea bass fillet with pumpkin purée accompanied by puffed chickpeas and the other one are beef cheeks.
+Well, I admit that in the photo the dishes are not really tasty, but I assure you that it was delicious.
+One plate is about sea bass fillet with pumpkin purée accompanied by puffed chickpeas and the other one is beef cheeks.

 - Santina – Santina is located in the Santa Catalina district.
 Our breakfast was excellent, especially my mango smoothie bowl!

 - 49 steps Bar & Grill – For a view of the Port of Palma, have a drink at 49 Steps Bar & Grill.
 We enjoyed the moment here and the cocktails were good.